systeminit/si/app/docs/src/explanation/cloud-providers/index.md

 ## Request Additional Provider Support

 Need support for a provider not listed here?
-[Request it on our Discord](https://discord.com/invite/system-init) or [open an issue on GitHub](https://github.com/systeminit/si/issues).
+[Request it on our Discord server](https://discord.com/invite/system-init) or [open an issue on GitHub](https://github.com/systeminit/si/issues).